 Add a new element by inputting a provider expression.

 You can also use a Scalar-Valued function in the Expression:

-Click Add Parameter and select a parameter type:
+Click Parameters in the transform configuration dialog.
+In the Transform Parameters dialog that opens, click Add Parameter and select a parameter type:

 - Transform Setting – Add a counter column or command timeout parameter to customize the configuration options above from outside the transform.

 - Output Element Filter – Add a filter to a column in the transform.

 When parameters are defined, a gear icon will appear in the corner of the transform when viewing the data cube process.

 This option in the configuration dialog allows you to change the source element behind each transform output element.